xuwayyy/ST3DUNet/README.md

 # 📦 Dataset Preparation

-We use the pre-processed versions of the **DynamicEarthNet** and **MUDS** datasets provided by the [SitsSCD](https://github.com/ElliotVincent/SitsSCD) project.
-The pre-processing includes image compression to improve memory efficiency during long-term time-series training.
+We use the pre-processed versions of **DynamicEarthNet**, **DynamicEarthNet-MSI**, and **MUDS** datasets.
+The DynamicEarthNet and MUDS datasets are provided by the SitsSCD project, while the DynamicEarthNet-MSI dataset is available from the original authors.

 Download the datasets from the following links: